crgs97/Demand-forecast-Time-series-analysis/README.md

 ### A Significant Milestone on the Road to Becoming a Data Analyst.

+   > tcs ioN RIO 125 Internship.
-   > Forecasting System - Project Demand of Products at a Retail Outlet Based on Historical Data.
+   >>     Forecasting System - Project Demand of Products at a Retail Outlet Based on Historical Data.